-- 48. The assessment of integrity may be based on an assessment of the substantial equivalence of the regulation concerning integrity requirements in a third country (i.e., a country outside the European Economic Area), and the assessment may be facilitated by cooperating with the competent supervisory authority in the third country, if: - the acquirer is a natural or legal person already considered to be 'of good repute' in his capacity as a significant shareholder of another financial institution which is supervised by a competent supervisor in the third country; - the acquirer is a natural person who already directs the business of the same or another financial institution which is supervised by a competent supervisor in the third country; or - the acquirer is a legal person regulated and supervised as a financial institution by a competent supervisor in the third country.
+- 45. The assessment of integrity may be based on an assessment of the substantial equivalence of the regulation concerning integrity requirements in a third country (i.e., a country outside the European Economic Area), and the assessment may be facilitated by cooperating with the competent supervisory authority in the third country, if: - the acquirer is a natural or legal person already considered to be 'of good repute' in his capacity as a significant shareholder of another financial institution which is supervised by a competent supervisor in the third country; - the acquirer is a natural person already holding a post of manager or director of the same or another financial institution which is supervised by a competent supervisor in the third country; or - the acquirer is a legal person regulated and supervised as a financial institution by a competent supervisor in the third country.